 Provided all the necessary requirements have been met and the Law Society has satisfied itself of that, there should be no delays.
 As soon as the application is received and approved by the Law Society, the certificate will be generated and immediately available for the member to print on the online application.

 Do I have to complete the FFC application all at once?

 Not necessarily.
 Provided you save all captured information as and when you access the online application, you can always go back to the online application and continue with the process.
 The online application will automatically take you directly to the step that is to be completed.
 Should you not have saved the information, you will be required to start the process from the beginning and recapture the information.

 Is the Certificate specific to my Law Society?

-The Law Societies continue to issue the certificates on behalf of the AFF.
 The certificate will reflect the Law Society of which the sole practitioner, partner or director is member, the period for which it is valid, the name of the member that is entitled to hold an FFC, the name of the firm in which he practices, the FFC number, the Law Society member number, and the date of issue.

 Can I regenerate a Certificate?